 | || |

-Work to remove several asphalt streets and replace them with a concrete surface began mid-May.
+Work to remove several asphalt streets and replace them with a concrete surface began mid-May and the first phase will conclude in September 2017.
+Phase two of this project will occur in spring/summer 2018.
 This new material is called roller compacted concrete and will be installed on the following streets.
 Please monitor roadside electronic message boards for updated information about any lane closures or detours.
 Typical work hours are Monday - Friday, 7 a.m. to 5 p.m.
+Please check back for project updates.

 View a map of these locations.